 2. Oxygen Regulation

 Oxygen is vital for energy production in the cells through carbohydrate metabolism.
-This energy is produced as ATP by oxidative phosphorylation in the mitochondria of the cell.
+This energy is produced as ATP via oxidative phosphorylation in the cell’s mitochondria.

 For this body maintains